Dark fibre is here. Don’t miss out.

 The dark fibre opportunity blows away traditional limitations of leased-line services.
 With the right network equipment, government organisations can multiply available bandwidth very little additional investment.

-This new bandwidth pricing model allows for rapid development and delivery of the next generation of innovative, super-high-bandwidth services at a low cost.
-Departments can get much more from limited—and shrinking—budgets.
+This new bandwidth pricing model allows for rapid development and delivery of the next generation of innovative, super-high-bandwidth services for government at a low cost.
+And as these cost-savings are passed on to government customers, they get much more from their limited—and shrinking—budgets.

 Supporting digital transformation in government

-Dark fibre has the potential to dramatically speed up digital transformation, maximising efficiency and value for the taxpayer.
-It can provide fast, reliable access to cloud-based systems, for example, lowering costs for in-house hardware, software and support.
+Dark fibre has the potential to dramatically speed up digital transformation in government—helping organisations maximise efficiency and value for the taxpayer.
+It can provide fast reliable access to cloud-based systems, for example, lowering costs for government organisations’ in-house hardware, software, and support.

-As an additional benefit, dark fibre helps modernise infrastructure based on new technologies, providing a foundation for network automation with Software-Defined Networking (SDN) and Network Functions Virtualisation (NFV).
-These replace costly legacy infrastructure with new, automated service delivery and virtualised network components and functions.
-This enables a path to retiring costly legacy systems and accelerates the journey to cost-effective commodity infrastructure.
+As an additional benefit, dark fibre allows governments to modernise infrastructure based on new technologies—providing a foundation for network automation with Software-Defined Networking (SDN) and Network Functions Virtualisation (NFV).
+These replace costly legacy infrastructure with new automated service delivery and virtualised network components and functions.
+This enables a path to retiring costly legacy systems and accelerates government’s journey to cost-effective commodity infrastructure.

-As well as dramatically reducing the cost of connectivity, dark fibre allows bandwidth to be scaled up on demand to support new applications and services.
-Departments can be equipped with self-service portals to scale and contract their networks as needs change.
+As well as dramatically reducing the cost of connectivity, dark fibre allows you to establish new connections quickly and scale-up bandwidth on demand to support new value-added services.
+Customers can be equipped with self-service portals to scale and contract their networks as needs change.